Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage. He likes to write about its culture and current issues.

 The Playful Dog and the Hungry Pig

 As you might expect, the Pig was hungry, and although he was in the race, he decided to stop and eat.
 He ate too much, grew sleepy, and finally dozed off.
-He was lucky to wake up just in time to come in twelfth, the last position.
+He was lucky to wake up just in time to come in 12th, the last position.

 Which Year Were You Born In?